 - A reset generator (Max 809) is on board; with it in the normal case the reset input is not required.
-In this case the reset input has to be connected with VCC, in order to avoid interferences (see chapter 3.6). - If the customer's application has to initiate a reset of the UNIGATE® IC, then the reset input can also be connected with a reset output of the customer's application instead of connecting it with VCC.
+In this case the reset input has to be connected with VCC, in order to avoid interferences (see chapter 3.6). - If the the customer's application has to initiate a reset of the UNIGATE[®] IC, then the reset input can also be connected with a reset output of the customer's application instead of connecting it with VCC.
 Here all specifications of the reset signal, mentioned in chapter 3.2 have to be kept.
 The reset-impulse is supposed to last at least 10 ms.

-3.2.8 LED-LINKACT
+3.2.8 LED-LINKACT 1

 A green LED can be connected to this line (see chapter 3.6).
-This is directly accessed by the processor and is glowing when the Gateway is an operational network (it will receive link pulses) and flickers if there is network traffic.
+This is directly accessed by the Processor and is glowing when the Gateway on Port 1 is an operational network (it will receive link pulses) and flickers if there is network traffic.

-3.2.9 Error-LED
+3.2.9 LED-LINKACT 2